How Florida Insurance Companies Set Rates

 Published Jun 23, 2026 · 4 min read

-Updated Jun 23, 2026
+Updated Aug 21, 2026

 Image credit: Photo by RDNE Stock project on Pexels

 Two neighbors with the same car can open quotes hundreds of dollars apart, and it can feel arbitrary.
 It isn't.
 Florida insurers price every policy on a stack of specific factors, some about you and some about the world around you.
 Understanding what goes into the number is the first step to lowering it, because it tells you which levers you can actually pull.
-Here's how insurers build your rate and where you have real control.
+This piece unpacks how insurers build your rate and where you have real control.

 What goes into your rate